mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/install/install-airgapped/index.md

 ## Configure autoscaling and the Docker registry

 Konvoy provides an [autoscaling feature that works at the node pool level][autoscaling].
-When installing Konvoy in an air-gapped environment, you have to configure auto-provisioning with a local Docker registry.
+When installing Konvoy in an air gapped environment, you have to configure auto-provisioning with a local Docker registry.

 Assuming you have a private registry `https://myregistry:443` that requires authentication, you must specify it as follows: